 What causes health?
 Most are quick to answer eating right, exercising, getting adequate sleep — all great for PROMOTING health, but they do not CAUSE it.

 Ironically, what causes health is not something that we DO … but rather something that is DONE.
-We all have within us an intelligence that causes our heart to beat, food to digest, and body to heal — and all without any educated effort on our part.
+We all have within us an intelligence that causes our heart to beat, food to digest, and body to heal.
+All these things are done without any educated effort on our part.
 When this Innate Intelligence, as we chiropractors call it, is connected and flowing freely through the nervous system in a coordinated effort, health is our natural state.
 THAT’S chiropractic.

 So now, “sublata causa tollitur effectus” is not just a Latin phrase in a book, but a newfound, and profound, dictum of life: “When the coordination of the Innate Intelligence is removed, health will leave.”
 It’s up to you to keep it plugged in.